 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses.

 How to complain

 We hope that we can resolve any query or concern you may raise about our use of your information.

-This privacy notice was published on 19th September 2019.
+This privacy notice was updated on 18th January 2022.